-If you come across the error message ‘Our systems have detected unusual traffic from your computer network’ while searching something on Google, you have been using it too rapidly.
+If you come across the error message ‘Our systems have detected unusual traffic from your computer network’ while searching something on Google, That captcha can be triggered if you use a proxy sometimes it also triggers when the question you asked is unusual.
 Well, this happens when the Google systems think that the requests being sent are done automatically by a robot or a virus.
 Basically, when you search something on Google, what you are doing is sending requests to the servers which then respond to your respective query.
 However, when the requests are being sent too fast, you will be stopped by the said error message.

 The error message can be due to a number of factors that we’ll discuss in detail down below but just to give you the basic insight, it can be due to your VPN connection, browser configuration etc. It is important to note that the error message doesn’t mean Google is tracking your activity or keeping records of your network, but rather it is just an assumption made by the Google systems.

 In case you do not already know, automated traffic means the requests being sent over to the Google systems are done using automated tools etc. Such requests are considered automated by Google due to which the error message pops up to prevent such traffic.

 Note: If you are using Google Search in high frequency, this error message is normal and you should use the recaptcha to verify your identity.
 If you are performing no such searches and still getting the error message, proceed down below.